Whether on the street or track, how beneficial are frame sliders for your motorcycle?

 Types of Frame Sliders

 The ideal location for a frame slider is directly on the engine mount bolts which allows for better dispersion of shock load.
 Frame slider installation is fairly straightforward on many, but not all bikes.
-Installation becomes an issue as bike fairing on some models block this mounting point and require either a modification on the fairing or a mount for the slider itself.
+Installation becomes an issue as bike fairing on some models block this mounting point and require either a modification to the fairing or a mount for the slider itself.
 This brings us to the topic of "cut" or "no cut" style frame sliders.

 For those riders that love their OEM fairing, "no cut" frame sliders are the way to go.
 For those that love a bare-bone style bike or that are willing to slightly modify the look of their bike in exchange for higher quality protection, "cut" frame sliders are ideal.
+In the cases where both "cut" and "no cut" sliders are available for a particular bike, "cut" frame sliders typically offer better protection due to having a firmer mount.

 Frame Slider anatomy